-- Implementation of this policy at the school - Monitoring school-level absence data and reporting it to governors - Supporting staff with monitoring the attendance of individual pupils - Monitoring the impact of any implemented attendance strategies - Issuing fixed-penalty notices, where necessary.
+- Implementation of this policy at the school - Monitoring school-level absence data and reporting it to governors - Supporting staff with monitoring the attendance of individual pupils - Monitoring the issue of transition plans and fixing start and end dates - Issuing fixed-penalty notices, where necessary. - Reasonable adjustments

-3.3 The SMT Attendance Lead is responsible for attendance
+3.3 The SLT Attendance Lead is responsible for attendance

-The SMT Attendance Lead is responsible for:
+The SLT Attendance Lead is responsible for:

-- Leading attendance across the school - Offering a clear vision for attendance improvement - Evaluating and monitoring expectations and processes - Having an oversight of data analysis - Devising specific strategies to address areas of poor attendance identified through data - Arranging calls and meetings with parents to discuss attendance issues - Delivering targeted intervention and support to pupils and families

-- Monitoring and analysing attendance data (see section 7) - Benchmarking attendance data to identify areas of focus for improvement - Providing regular attendance reports to school staff and reporting concerns about attendance to the Head of School - Working with education welfare officers to tackle persistent absence - Assisting the Head of School and Proprietor regarding any issue of fixed-penalty notices.
+- · Leading attendance across the school - Offering a clear vision for attendance improvement - Evaluating and monitoring expectations and processes - Having an oversight of data analysis - Devising specific strategies to address areas of poor attendance identified through data - Arranging calls and meetings with parents to discuss attendance issues - Making reasonable adjustments to timetables. - Designing gradual re-entry to education through transition plans - Delivering targeted intervention and support to pupils and families - Monitoring and analysing attendance data (see section 7) - Recognition and rewards for good attendance - Benchmarking attendance data to identify areas of focus for improvement - Providing regular attendance reports to school staff and reporting concerns about attendance to the Head of School and governing body - Assisting the Head of School and Proprietor regarding any issue of fixed-penalty notices.

-The SMT Attendance Lead is Michelle Coleman and can be contacted via the school office 01449 736404 or m.coleman-ea@centreacademy.co.uk
+The SLT Attendance Lead is Jamyang Dorjee and can be contacted via the school office 020 7738 2344 or jdorjee@centreacademy.co.uk.